 About Joseph

-Prior to beginning my PhD, I earned my M.Ed. at UMass-Boston through the Boston Teacher Residency and taught 6th grade earth and space science in Olympia, WA.
-Before teaching, I earned my M.S. in plant sciences at Washington State University in the Roalson Lab and completed my B.A. at the University of Colorado in 2015 where I worked in the COLO herbarium and the Tripp Lab.
+Previously, I was at the University of New Mexico and the Museum of Southwestern Biology.
+I earned my M.Ed. at UMass-Boston through the Boston Teacher Residency and taught 6th grade earth and space science in Olympia, WA.
+I earned my M.S. in plant sciences at Washington State University in the Roalson Lab and completed my B.A. at the University of Colorado in 2015 where I worked in the COLO herbarium and the Tripp Lab.